smousavi05/STEAD/README.md

 See the notebook for the dataset's property
 ------------------------------------------------------

 You can get the dataset from here:
+        Comming soon ...

 # How to access earthquake samples